i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/installation/security-aspects/fail2ban.md

 These are some command line examples (launch these command as root):

-1. fail2ban-client status centreon  <-- this check the banned ip
+1. fail2ban-client IP_ADDRESS centreon  <-- this check the banned ip
-2. fail2ban-client set centreon unbanip <IP\> <-- this unban the ip
+2. fail2ban-client set IP_ADDRESS unbanip <IP\> <-- this unban the ip